romeoolouro/UI_ChausseeNeuve/PavementCalculationEngine/README.md

 ## Usage

 The engine is used via the C API defined in `PavementAPI.cpp`.
-The main calculation function uses the validated Python bridge:
+The main calculation function uses the **validated Python bridge**:

 ```c
 double PavementCalculatePyMastic(/* parameters */);
 ```

+This function internally calls the PyMastic Python library via subprocess for guaranteed accuracy.

 For development debugging, see `debug-scripts/` folder.